Bryon Nickoloff

-Bryon Nickoloff (June 23, 1956 – August 3, 2004) was a Canadian International Master of chess.
-He represented Canada six times at chess Olympiads.
+Bryon Nickoloff (June 23, 1956 – August 3, 2004) was a Canadian chess master.
+A Canadian champion, he also represented Canada six times at Chess Olympiads.

 Early years

 Nickoloff, born of Bulgarian heritage in Toronto to emigre parents, came to chess at age 15, which is relatively late among players who eventually reached international standard.
-Within three years, he was playing at National Master strength.
-He won the Toronto City Championship in 1978, and repeated in 1997 (shared) and 1998 (source: David Cohen's Canadian Chess site).
+Within three years, he was playing at national master strength.
+He won the Toronto City Championship in 1978, and repeated in 1997 (shared) and 1998.